thetrevorharmon/thetrevorharmon.com/README.md

 Getting started with this repo is fairly straightforward:

-1. Go to Mailchimp, and Google Analytics to find all the necessary pieces for your .env file.
+1. Go to Google Analytics to find all the necessary pieces for your .env file.
 2. Create two .env files: `.env.development` and `.env.production`.
 You can refer to `.env.sample` to know what you need to find.
 3. Run `yarn install`.
 4. Run `yarn start`.